qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 algorithms contained within the same model.

 Well behaved algorithms should define and return as many outputs as makes sense.
-Non-layer outputs, such as numbers and strings, are very useful when running your algorithm as part of a larger model, as these values can be used as input parameters for subsequent algorithms within the model.
+Non-feature outputs, such as numbers and strings, are very useful when running your algorithm as part of a larger model, as these values can be used as input parameters for subsequent algorithms within the model.
 Consider adding numeric outputs for things like the